The Ultimate Japan Bucket List: 30 Unmissable Experiences

 Visit a Cat Cafe

-I personally do not support exotic animal cafes, like owl cafes and hedgehog cafes, due to the ethics, loose regulations and questionable practices around the long-term treatment and care of the animals.
+I personally do not support exotic animal cafes, like owl, capybara and hedgehog cafes, due to the ethics, loose regulations and questionable practices around the long-term treatment and care of the animals.

 In saying that, many cat cafes seem to provide homes for cats that would otherwise be out on the streets.
 Cats, at least, are domesticated animals.